cesare-spinoso/cesare-spinoso.github.io/docs/teaching/teaching.md

 ## Theoretical Computer Science

 I had the pleasure of serving as a TA and instructor for the theoretical computer science classes at both Concordia and McGill.
 I have developed a dedicated webpage for this material (still a work in progress) which you can find [here]( {{ "/teaching/theoretical_cs" | relative_url }}).
-I have been very bad at adding content recently - 😔 - I hope to finalize the content for future students by the end of the year[^1 Maybe I should stop promising concrete deadlines ...]!
+I have been very bad at adding content recently - 😔 - I hope to finalize the content for future students by the end of the year!

 ### Theory of Computation (Comp 330)